Using Plugins 2 - The sync Plugin

 const client = new Client(config);

-If you launch a client, i.e. http://127.0.0.1:8000, you should now see at startup of the client, a screen telling you that the synchronizing process is on going:
+If you launch a client, i.e. http://127.0.0.1:8000, you should now see a screen telling you that the synchronizing process is on-going at startup:

-// src/clients/player/index.js
+// src/clients/player.js

 await client.start();